NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

-Fimbriae- After ovulation, it helps in the collection of the ovum.
+Fimbriae- After ovulation, they help in the collection of the ovum.

 Q16.
 Identify True/False statements.
 Correct each false statement to make it true.